MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/Get-MgBetaAdminEdgeInternetExplorerModeSiteListSharedCookie.md

 ## SYNOPSIS
 Get a session cookie that can be shared between a Microsoft Edge process and an Internet Explorer process, while using Internet Explorer mode.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgAdminEdgeInternetExplorerModeSiteListSharedCookie](/powershell/module/Microsoft.Graph.DeviceManagement/Get-MgAdminEdgeInternetExplorerModeSiteListSharedCookie?view=graph-powershell-v1.0)

 ## SYNTAX

 ### List (Default)